-- Students can transfer up to 6 credits earned at an accredited institution prior to enrollment at the iSchool. - Students can transfer up to 12 credits earned as an Advanced Special Student at the University of Maryland.
+- Students can transfer up to 6 credits earned at an accredited institution prior to enrollment at the iSchool. - Students can transfer up to 9 credits earned as a Non-Degree Seeking Student (formerly known as "Advanced Special Student") at the University of Maryland.